 Care must be taken when bending the front leg to not let the knee go forward of the ankle position.
 Doing so puts greater stress on the knee joint and can lead to damage to the ligaments, tendons, or muscles of the knee.
-The shin should be in a generally vertical orientation, but should be pressed forward more than 90° from the floor.
+The shin should be in a generally vertical orientation but should be pressed forward more than 90° from the floor.

 The stance is not particularly effective at resisting pressures (bumps, pushes, pulls, etc.) coming from an angle other than angles one or two.
 In the picture above a push coming from the direction of local octagon angle seven would set the practitioner onto his or his heels causing the stance to fail.
 Pressures from other angles cause somewhat different but similarly disruptive effects.

-Practice this stance at low, medium, and high elevations so that any elevation within this range can be quickly adopted when required.
+Practice this stance at low, medium, and high elevations so that any elevation within this range can be quickly adopted as required.
 Just do not violate the knee positioning rule when doing lower level stances.

 A separate but related stance is the Seisan Dachi.
 This is a shortened version of Zenkutsu Dachi.
 The back leg is extended only a short distance back.
 This allows the torso to easily remain erect and the stance can often be established in a shorter period of time.
 Seisan Dachi is most useful as a transitional stance or when you need a momentary stance that can function to resist a push or pressure applied from the direction of local angle 1.
 You might think of applying this since by stepping back into a relatively deep Ura Neko Ashi Dachi, then pressing the heel of your back foot down and into the floor.
 This is quick and affords you with the ability to resist pressing movements or deliver a sound checking motion.
 You could also establish this stance by stepping slightly forward with either leg or by pulling the back leg forward when already in Zenkutsu Dachi.
 This latter movement is found in some Kata.